Low-Maintenance Pet-Friendly Houseplants

 • pinterest

 It has the potential to grow into a significantly large indoor tree, usually six to seven feet tall.
 This is when you need to exercise caution.
-Once it has grown, you cannot trim the plant back because the risk of killing or damaging it is quite high.
-Therefore, you must consider the potential height of the tree and choose an appropriately sized container from the outset.
+Once it has grown, you cannot trim the plant because the risk of killing or damaging it is high.
+So, you’ll need to consider the potential height of the tree and choose an appropriately sized container from the beginning.

 4. Echeveria